Isometric digital illustration of two workers managing a number of pipes

 • Maintain accurate records of system installations, maintenance, and repairs for future reference and reporting.

-• High School: Basic understanding of mathematics, science, and technology is important for this role.
+• A basic understanding of mathematics, science, and technology is important for this role.

-• Postsecondary: (Optional but Beneficial): A certificate or associate degree in agriculture, horticulture, or irrigation technology can enhance job prospects and provide more in-depth knowledge of irrigation systems and water management.
+• A certificate or associate degree in agriculture, horticulture, or irrigation technology can enhance job prospects and provide more in-depth knowledge of irrigation systems and water management.

 • Certified Irrigation Technician (CIT) from the Irrigation Association (IA)